Carrie Hope Fletcher: Personal life

 Fletcher announced on 14 February 2014 that she had been dating fellow YouTuber Alex Day since October 2013.
 However, Fletcher announced their break-up via Twitter on 14 March 2014.

 Fletcher began dating fellow musical theatre performer Oliver Ormson in 2017 after the two performed together in the UK tour of The Addams Family.
-Their relationship ended in January of 2022.
+Their relationship ended in January 2022.

 In February 2023, Fletcher married theatre actor Joel Montague at Gretna Green in Gretna, Dumfries and Galloway, Scotland.
 Together, they have one child, a daughter, Mabel Hope (b.
 March 1, 2024).